-The Center for Latin American and Caribbean Studies presented a project documenting Rhode Island’s response to George Floyd’s 2020 murder at a showcase hosted at the Digital Scholarship Lab Tuesday afternoon.
+The Center for Latin American and Caribbean Studies and the Center for Digital Scholarship presented a project documenting Rhode Island’s response to George Floyd’s 2020 murder at a showcase hosted at the Digital Scholarship Lab Tuesday afternoon.

 “In the Wake of George Floyd: Responses to Anti-Black Racism in Rhode Island” documents how Rhode Island communities responded to the aftermath of Floyd’s death along with “broader experiences of anti-Black racism and police violence,” according to the Watson Institute for International and Public Affairs’ website.
 The team is continuing to develop the project further, according to project members.

 The event highlighted the project’s multiple components, including a timeline of racial justice activism in the state, a series of analytical essays, a catalog of demonstrations in Rhode Island and a series of interviews with local activists.

 In an interview with The Herald, CLACS Director Patsy Lewis, the project’s lead researcher, described the project as “a way to insert Rhode Island into the conversation” of both national and international demonstrations related to racial justice in 2020.

 CLACS decided to pursue the project after the Office of the Provost offered financial support to academic departments and centers at the University that wanted to address systemic racism through their work, Lewis said.
 According to Jay Rowan, chief of staff to the provost, the office funded several proposals related to racial justice through the Addressing Systemic Racism Fund, part of Brown’s response to Floyd’s killing.

 At the event, Black Lives Matter Rhode Island Political Action Committee Director Harrison Tuttle — one of the activists interviewed for the project — said that getting involved with the project was “incredibly important” to maintain momentum surrounding racial justice activism.